 The devil is not our friend.
 We are told that he is a shrewd, malevolent enemy “seeking whom he may devour” (1 Peter 5:8).
 In his ongoing effort to destroy us, he likes nothing better than to frighten us, strip us of hope, and then pressure us into making major decisions while we’re in a desperate state of mind.

 Emotions like fear, sorrow, and shame must be handled with special care.
-They make a very poor “environment” or “context” in which to make decisions.
-So when we’re being pressured by these emotions and a decision must be made that involves the possibility of committing sin, WE MUST POSTPONE THE DECISION UNTIL THE PAINFUL EMOTION HAS PASSED.
+They make a very poor environment or context in which to make decisions.
+So when we’re being pressured by these emotions and a decision must be made that involves the possibility of committing sin, we must postpone the decision until the painful emotion has lessened.
 The worst time to decide is when we’re hurting.

 “Despair is an evil counselor” (Sir Walter Scott).